 How much water do weed plants need daily and how often should I water my weed plant?
 These are questions we often receive from starting and aspiring growers.

-Whether you grow weed plants in soil or some other medium such as coconut coir, watering is an important consideration that is vital to the success of your crop.
+Whether you grow weed plants in soil or some other growing medium such as coconut coir, watering cannabis plants is an important consideration that is vital to the success of your crop.
 Cannabis plants cannot survive without water, but when the compost is too wet, oxygen cannot get to the roots, which causes them to choke.

 How much and how often do I have to water my cannabis plant?

 How often and how much water you have to give to your cannabis plant is usually hard to describe.
 It isn't an exact science.
 Autoflower seeds generally need less water and can handle a mistake or two more easily when compared to feminized seeds.